Study Materials Available

 Question

-What is the primary function of adipose tissue?
+What is the specific function of adipose tissue?

 Answer

-Storage of fat and insulation for retaining body heat.
+Storage of fat and providing padding for insulation.

 Question